erdogant/ismember/docs/source/index.rst

 ==========================

 ``ismember`` is a Python library that checks whether the elements in X is present in Y.
-Or in other words, we can check if a particular element belongs to an array or not by using ismember() function.
+Or in other words, we can check if a particular element belongs to an array or not by using ``ismember`` function.
-The result is in the form of logical 1 (True) or logical 0 (False).